simongregory/glued/README.md

 [![Dependency Status][gemnasium-badge]][gemnasium]
 [![Gem Version][gem-version-badge]][gem-version]

 A Ruby client to download [HDS][hds] *recorded* fragments and glue them together.
-If it's live content you want then you need to start coding.
+Live content isn't supported.

 The primary aim is to download video on demand content.
 Encrypted [DRM][] content will download, however it will not playback unless your player accomodates it and a license is available for the media.